 Method of AdministrationFor oral administration.
 To reduce the risk of oesophageal irritation and ulceration, the tablets should be swallowed whole with plenty of fluid, while sitting or standing.
 Unlike earlier tetracyclines, absorption of minocycline is not significantly impaired by food or moderate amounts of milk.

-• Known hypersensitivity to tetracyclines or to any of the excipients.• Pregnancy and lactation. • Children under 12 years.• Complete renal failure.
+• Hypersensitivity to the active substance, to tetracyclines or to any of the excipients listed in section 6.1.• Pregnancy and lactation. • Children under 12 years.• Complete renal failure.

 4.4 Special warnings and precautions for use